Shoulder Pain From Sleeping On Side

 Consider Changing Your Mattress

-Generally, the mattress you sleep on can make a big difference in your sleep quality.
-Avoid beds that are either too soft or too hard as they can easily make body pains worse.
+As earlier mentioned, the mattress you sleep on can make a big difference in your sleep quality and the amount of pain you feel throughout the night.
+Avoid beds that are either too soft or too hard as they can easily enhance body pains.
 Instead, stick to medium-firm mattresses, which put you in a neutral position and can help reduce musculoskeletal pain.

 There are various ways of treating temporary shoulder pain at home and encouraging healing.
 Most medical professionals recommend using the RICE method;